-Figure 4: Automatically tracked radii predicting ground truth (manually labeled radius).
-For the correlations, automatically tracked radii were filtered to be a maximum of 270px as this was the maximum tracked manually and the maximum trackable radius in the Hough transform algorithm.
-Radii below 100 px were not regarded for any of the datasets.
-A) Comparison of DLC+ trackings and manual tracking of air sac radii.
+Figure 6: Automatically tracked radii in comparison to manually labeled radii for both approaches: DLC+ and Hough Transform.

+A) Comparison of DLC+ trackings and manual tracking of air sac radii for a set of > 1000 frames from nine different video scenes.
 Radii match very well, r = 0.86.
-B) Comparison of Hough transform tracking and manual tracking.
+B) Comparison of Hough Transform tracking and manual tracking for the same set of > 1000 frames.
 The best average correlation coefficient (r) for the nine test videos was 0.23.
 Parameters need and can be optimized, and when set adequately for individual videos, we see correlations close to the one for DLC+ trackings.
-As a trendline, in red, we see the second-best correlation for one video with r = 0.53; in turquoise, the best correlation with r = 0.8 the correlations, automatically tracked radii were filtered to be a maximum of 270 px as this was the maximum tracked manually and the maximum trackable radius in the Hough transform algorithm.
-Radii below 100 px were not regarded for any of the datasets.
-A) Comparison of DLC+ trackings and manual tracking of air sac radii.
-Radii match very well, r =0.86.
-B) Comparison of Hough transform tracking and manual tracking.
-The best average correlation coefficient (r) for the nine test videos was 0.23.
-Parameters need and can be optimized, and when properly set for individual videos we do see correlations close to the one for DLC+ trackings.
-As a trendline in red, we see the second-best correlation for one video with r = 0.53 and in turquoise the best correlation with r = 0.8.
-Colors denote the different video scenes of which frames were hand and machine labeled.
+As a trendline, in red, we see the second-best correlation for one video with r = 0.53; in turquoise, the best correlation with r = 0.8 the correlations.

+Note: Automatically tracked radii were filtered to be a maximum of 270 px as this was the maximum tracked manually and the maximum trackable radius in the Hough Transform algorithm.
+Radii below 100 px were not regarded for any of the datasets .
+Colors denote the different video scenes.

-Analyses Relating Acoustic Parameters to Air Sac Inflation (III)
+Analyses relating acoustic parameters to air sac inflation (III)

-To study the influence of the air sac inflation status on the acoustic parameters of accompanied vocalizations, we analyzed 47 acoustic parameters for two different call types.
-We analyzed acoustic parameters for the “boom” calls, produced during air sac inflation and for “bark” calls produced in so-called “great call” sequences by the female Siamang.
+To study the influence of the air sac inflation on the acoustic parameters of co-occurring vocalizations, 47 acoustic parameters were considered for two different call types.
+We analyzed acoustic parameters for the “boom” calls, produced during air sac inflation and for “bark” calls produced in so-called “great call” sequences by the female siamang.
 Barks are produced directly after a boom in the sequences that we selected for analyses (see an example here; note, barks would be extracted from this longer sequence).
 We matched acoustics to video data by frame, to compare air sac inflation and acoustic parameters in a meaningful way.

-Air Sac Inflation influences acoustic parameters of boom call as predicted by model in adults

-We correlated air sac inflation of adult individuals with a set of acoustic parameters (see the documentation for the analyze function in the soundgen R-package (42) for the complete list of parameters) by correlating the radii as estimated from the points tracked with DLC+ to acoustic parameters analyzed in the corresponding sounds.
-Two adult individuals, one male and one female, were recorded.
-A total of 25 call sequences were analyzed with 176 adequate frames (video frames for which we could determine an air sac radius and concurrent acoustic parameters of the boom call).
+Air sac inflation influences acoustic parameters of boom call as predicted by the model in adults.
+We correlated air sac inflation as determined with DLC+ for two adult individuals (one female) with a set of acoustic parameters provided by the soundgen R-package (52).
+A total of 25 call sequences were analyzed with 176 adequate frames.
+This final set was the number of frames for which we could determine an air sac radius and concurrent acoustic parameters of the boom call.